 At first, everyone assumed Maria's volatile behaviour was a symptom of her artistic temperament.

-Maria, 16, has been diagnosed with anxiety and social phobia.
+Sixteen-year-old Maria has been diagnosed with anxiety and social phobia.
 Anxiety is not unfamiliar to Shirley, who occasionally finds herself unable to speak in stressful situations, such as job interviews.
-Maria's anxiety, however, is more extreme.
+Maria's anxiety, however, is much more extreme.

-She was bullied over five years at her primary school, but had been afraid to tell her parents or the school.
-By the time she enrolled in her local secondary, she was terrified of writing in her exercise book, for fear that both handwriting and content would be found lacking.
+She was bullied over five years at her primary school in East Anglia, but had been afraid to tell her parents or the school.
+By the time she enrolled in her local grammar, she was terrified of writing in her exercise book, for fear that both handwriting and content would be found lacking.

 "She cried when she gave up German, because she loved languages.
 But there's little sympathy for someone who struggles to do what everyone is expected to do."